middric/drupal-dev-vm/README.md

 It should take 5-10 minutes to build or rebuild the VM from scratch on a decent broadband connection.

-## Customizing the VM

-There are a couple places where you can customize the VM for your needs:

-  - `config.yml`: Contains variables like the VM domain name and IP address, PHP and MySQL configuration, etc.
-  - `drupal.make.yml`: Contains configuration for the Drupal core version, modules, and patches that will be downloaded on Drupal's initial installation (more about [Drush make files](https://www.drupal.org/node/1432374)).

-If you want to switch from Drupal 8 (default) to Drupal 7 or 6 on the initial install, do the following:

-  1. Update the Drupal `version` and `core` inside the `drupal.make.yml` file.
-  2. Update `drupal_major_version` inside `config.yml`.

 ## Quick Start Guide

 ### 1 - Install dependencies (VirtualBox, Vagrant, Ansible)